evidence-dev/evidence/sites/docs/pages/components/bar-chart.md

     defaultValue=false
 />

+### Interactivity

+<PropListing
+    name=connectGroup
+    description="Group name to connect this chart to other charts for synchronized tooltip hovering.
+Charts with the same `connectGroup` name will become connected"
+/>

 ## Annotations

 Bar charts can include [annotations](/components/annotations) using the `ReferenceLine` and `ReferenceArea` components.
 These components are used within a chart component like so: